Point Cloud Streaming with Latency-Driven Implicit Adaptation using MoQ: Method

 \subsection{Point Cloud Sampling}

 Point cloud sampling is the process of selecting a subset of points from a larger point cloud to reduce the data rate, ideally while retaining important visual information.
-In this early work, we simply use Random Uniform Sampling as proposed by~\cite{deFre2024ScalableMDC} to derive non-overlapping partitions of the point cloud, using a pre-defined number of partitions.
-Each partition is separately compressed with the Draco encoder \cite{noauthor_googledraco_2025} and placed into a MoQ Object with a corresponding frame ID.
-By default, Draco quantizes the coordinates of the points, reducing the positional accuracy to achieve higher lossy compression ratios.
-However, we found that this quantization yields severe artifacts when our partitions are recombined, as there are regular gaps between groups of points.
-As such, we disable quantization for our work.
-Although this lowers the compression rate of each partition, our system can react to limited network bandwidth by sending a subset of these sampled representations.
-All Objects produced from a given source frame have the same ID, but are published across different MoQ tracks as described below.
+In this early work, we use Random Uniform Sampling as proposed by~\cite{deFre2024ScalableMDC} to derive non-overlapping partitions of the point cloud, using a pre-defined number of partitions.
+Each partition is separately compressed (in parallel) with the Draco encoder \cite{noauthor_googledraco_2025} and placed into a \ac{MoQ} Object with a corresponding frame ID.
+We disable Draco coordinate quantization to avoid regular gap artifacts between the points when recombining.
+Although this lowers the compression rate of each partition, our system can react to limited network bandwidth by sending a subset of these partitions.
+All Objects produced from a given source frame have the same ID, but are published across different \ac{MoQ} Tracks as described below.
+While we use random sampling as a baseline, the same mechanism can be used to prioritize points corresponding to regions or objects of interest, allowing more perceptually important information to be preserved when only a subset of representations is delivered, as shown below in \cref{sec:salient_sampling}.